 “In the days of his flesh, Jesus offered up prayers and supplications, with loud cries and tears, to him who was able to save him from death, and he was heard because of his reverence.”
 Hebrews 5:7

 The third type of prayer in the New Testament, found at least 80 times, is taken from the word aiteo.
 This word means “I ask” or “I demand”.
-It seems strange for a prayer because we shouldn’t be demanding in prayer.
+It seems strange for a prayer, because we shouldn’t demand in prayer.
 However, with this type of prayer, we can come boldly to God.

 “If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.”
 John 15:7

 In this verse, Jesus tells us the key to understanding this word.
-The word ask is taken from aiteo and translates as “You can demand what you will.”
-The word abide is used twice and comes from the word meno, which means to stay, to dwell, to lodge, to remain, to indwell, to continue, to remain in constant union with or to take up permanent residency.
+The word ask comes from aiteo and translates to “You can demand what you will.”
+The word abide is used twice and comes from the word meno, which means to stay, to dwell, to lodge, to remain, to indwell, to continue, to remain in constant union with, or to take up permanent residency.

 When we study God’s Word, He fills and dwells in us.
 Then, when we pray these bold and courageous prayers, we pray His will.

-The 4th type of prayer is Thanksgiving and is used 15 times in the New Testament; the Greek word is eucharustua.
+The 4th type of prayer is Thanksgiving, used 15 times in the New Testament; the Greek word is eucharistia.
 It is a compound word of the words eu and charistia.
-Eu describes something as good or well.
-Charistia is from the word charis, and it means grace.
+Eu describes something asgood or well.
+Charistia comes from the Greek word charis, which means grace.

 When these words are combined, they refer to a beautiful feeling or good sentiments that flow freely from the heart in response to something.